 - Experience in leadership or evidence of future leadership potential

 - Experience in taking initiative and/or developing own ideas independently

 - Experience of working in an international collaborative environment

 In addition, it would be desirable if you had:

 Applications can be made online via our website.
-Please go to www.imperial.ac.uk/jobs and search for NAT00775.
+Please go to www.imperial.ac.uk/jobs and search for NAT00921.

-The Imperial College High Energy Physics Group has a strong ongoing experimental programme encompassing the T2K, Super-Kamiokande and future Hyper-Kamiokande experiments in Japan; the future neutrino oscillation experiment DUNE at Fermilab and SURF in the USA; the CMS and LHCb experiments at the LHC; the search for sterile neutrinos with SoLid in Belgium; the search for dark matter with the LUX-ZEPLIN (LZ) experiment in the USA; the search for charged lepton flavour violation with COMET in Japan; the MICE experiment in the UK; and SHiP and SuperNEMO activities and the development of future experiments.
+The Imperial College High Energy Physics Group has a strong ongoing experimental programme encompassing the T2K, Super-Kamiokande and future Hyper-Kamiokande experiments in Japan; the future neutrino oscillation experiment DUNE at Fermilab and SURF in the USA; the search for sterile neutrinos with SoLid in Belgium; the search for charged lepton flavour violation with COMET in Japan; the CMS and LHCb experiments at the LHC; the search for dark matter with the LUX-ZEPLIN (LZ) experiment in the USA; the MICE experiment in the UK; the Atom Interferometer Observatory and Network (AION) project in the UK and the USA; SHiP and SuperNEMO activities and the development of future experiments.
 There are also significant accelerator, phenomenology and Grid computing programmes.

 More information about the Department of Physics and the High Energy Physics Group can be found on our webpages.

-Further details about the position are available from Dr Patrick Dunne, UKRI Future Leaders Fellow in Physics, firstname.lastname@example.org.
+Further details about the position are available from Prof. Henrique Araújo (email@example.com).

-Should you have any queries about the application process please contact Paula Brown, Section Administrator, email@example.com.
+Should you have any queries about the application process please contact Ms Paula Brown, Section Administrator, email: firstname.lastname@example.org.